jonathan-vella/secure-networking-hackathon/challenges/Challenge-06.md

 - The Web tier and the API tier need to be deployed as containerized Azure Web App.
 You can use the guidance located [here](https://github.com/microsoft/YADA/blob/main/deploy/webapp.md) to deploy both tiers in Azure App Service.
 - The web app can’t be directly exposed to the internet, and all users must be directed through a WAF before accessing the application.
 - Ensure that clients can’t bypass the firewall by using \*.azurewebsites.net
-- An Azure SQL database with SQL authentication in the S0 tier with locally redundant storage.
+- At this stage, CMS decided to use an Azure SQL database with SQL authentication in the S0 tier with locally redundant storage.
 The Database should not be publicly accessible and needs to be only accessible with a private IP using a DNS name.
 - In the future CMC want to enforce the use of encrytpion, private endpoints and DNS integration for Azure SQL.
 They want you to provide them with options and guidance how to achieve this.
 - Note that there is no need to populate the database since the DBAs will do that once you have secured the Azure SQL DB to the network